 I began writing Two Purple Couches about six months after Tom and I moved into our home.
 I still kick myself for not starting it sooner, like maybe, the day we signed our contract with our builder.
-I wish I’d documented the building process through blogging, both for the personal side of watching our home come together wall-by-wall and brick-by-brick, but also because building a house can seem like a daunting task, and sometimes you want a little bit of advice or a tip here an there to make the process feel easier.
+I wish I’d documented the whole process through blogging, both for the personal side of watching our home come together wall-by-wall and brick-by-brick, but also because building a house is an involved process, and sometimes you want a little bit of advice or a tip here an there to make it feel easier.

 So, 2.5 years later, here are some of the best tips that we picked up.
 I am by no means an expert, but we got some good advice from family, co-workers and even our realtor that has proved to be true thus far in the life of our home.

-We had plenty of meetings with our Market Manager to discuss our floorplan, features, upgrades, etc, plus a trip to our builder’s Design Center to view options and select our finishes.
+Throughout the process, we had plenty of meetings with our Market Manager to discuss our floorplan, features, upgrades, etc. Once we had all of these documented, we made a trip to our builder’s Design Center to view options and select our finishes.
 Talk about overwhelming!
-And then once you’ve made your selections, you start second-guessing if you should have picked maple or cherry cabinets, and maybe you really wanted oil-rubbed bronze instead of brushed nickel?
+Once we made our selections, I started second-guessing if we should have picked cherry cabinets instead of maple, or maybe I really wanted oil-rubbed bronze instead of brushed nickel?
 Oh, the sleepless nights that ensue!

 Okay, so maybe I didn’t lose sleep over the cabinet hardware, but it can be very overwhelming to navigate all of the options that a builder throws at you.
-There are things we never would’ve realized we could upgrade or add until we got to that checkbox on the umpteen sheets we filled out with our Market Manager.
+There are things we never would’ve realized we could upgrade or add until we got to that checkbox on what seemed like hundreds of sheets we filled out with our Market Manager.

 So, where did we spend our upgrade money?
 On our kitchen and master bath cabinetry, flooring, baseboards, ceilings, appliances and extra square footage.
 And here’s why.

-Flooring—Hardwood: We opted to upgrade to hardwood floors throughout the majority of our first floor.
+We opted to upgrade to hardwood floors throughout the majority of our first floor.
 They came standard in our entryway, and in the hallway back to our powder room.
 We thought the first floor would feel more open if the hardwood extended from our entry into our kitchen and family room, instead of being visually divided up by two or three different types of flooring in our entry, family room and kitchen.
 And it worked.
 When you step through our front door, your eye is drawn all the way back to our family room, giving the room a pretty spacious impression.
 Definitely an aesthetic thing, but I think it’s a pretty cool feel.
 With the hardwood, we opted for oak flooring, as it’s a bit harder and more durable, though not indestructible.
-Tom babied those floors until we got Molly and she dropped a hard bone of hers and left a little dent.
-I tell him these dents add to the character 😉 I don’t think he’s convinced.
+My hubs babied those floors until we adopted our pup, Molly, and she dropped a hard bone of hers and left a little dent.
+I tell him these dents add to the character; I don’t think he’s convinced!

-Baseboards: We upgraded our first-floor baseboards to 5″ baseboards.
+We upgraded our first-floor baseboards from the standard option (I think it was about 3″ or 3.5″) to 5″ baseboards.
 Again for durability, but also because this is another thing you don’t really want to tear up and re-do within the first few years.
+Plus, the larger baseboards give our home a more custom look and feel.

-Smooth Ceilings: Seriously.
-Do it.
+I realize that it can feel silly to pay for a ceiling upgrade, but do it.
+Seriously.
 It’s incredible the difference that a smooth ceiling makes in a room.
 And the cost probably won’t break the bank.
-Again, this is something you won’t want to mess with years down the road!
+This is something you definitely won’t want to change out years down the road.
+Whether you’d DIY or hire it out, scraping textured ceilings is a very, very messy job.

-Appliances: This is probably more of a personal preference than anything else, though maybe not when it comes to the dishwasher.
-In order to get stainless steel, we had to upgrade, though the stainless dishwasher also happened to be a higher-quality model, so I think this was a win-win.
+This is probably more of a personal preference than anything else, though maybe not when it comes to the dishwasher.
+In order to get stainless steel appliances, we had to upgrade, though the stainless dishwasher also happened to be a higher-quality model, so I think this was a win-win.
 The appliances that came with our floorplan were: dishwasher, range and microwave.
-We purchased our fridge, washer and dryer ourselves (Tip: try Black Friday deals for appliances!).
+We purchased our fridge, washer and dryer ourselves (Tip: try Black Friday (or other holiday deals) for appliances!).

-Extra Square Footage: We added an optional 6-ft to our family.
+We added an optional 6-feet to our family.
 And ooooohhhhh boy are we glad we did!
-1) Not something we’d want to do later (this would be a major construction project) 2) It gives us a ton more space, not just in our family room, but also in our basement and second-floor bonus room.
-Talk about bang for our buck!
-And it’s the perfect nook for our gallery wall/seating area as well as for our Christmas tree during the holidays.
-Money well spent in our opinion.
+This is definitely not something we’d want to do later, plus major construction like this would cost way more once the house is already built.
+This additional space was added to our family, basement and second-floor bonus room, so we got a lot more square footage for our money.
+In our family room, it’s the perfect nook for a gallery wall/seating area as well as for our Christmas tree during the holidays.

-Even though we didn’t really need a realtor to purchase a new construction home, we asked the realtor we were working with to sell our condo to review our final options before we submitted everything to our builder.
-She agreed that all of our upgrades were great decisions, that details like the smooth ceilings and higher baseboards seem minor, but can be very attractive to buyers.
-So even though we were plunking down a good bit of money, we felt very confident that our choices were solid and added to the value of our home.
+Even though we were building a house, we relied on the advice of our realtor throughout the process.
+You don’t necessarily need a realtor to purchase a new construction home, but we were already working with him and his team to sell our condo.
+We asked them to review our upgrade options before submitting our final picks to our builder.
+They agreed that all of our upgrades were great decisions, that details like the smooth ceilings and larger baseboards seem minor, but can be very attractive to buyers, and even add to the value of our home.
+So even though we were plunking down a good bit of money on these upgrades, we felt very confident that our choices were solid and adding to the value of our home.

 You still with me?